Tornado tears through northeast Oklahoma, leaves trail of damage

 Stephen Nehrenz, a meteorologist at CBS Tulsa affiliate KOTV, said on social media late Monday that, "The Hampton Inn in Bartlesville took a hit from tonight's tornado.
 Reports are they lost most of the building's roof.
 So far it sounds like most everyone there is okay from what we've heard initially."

+"We did take a direct hit from a tornado" in Bartlesville, said Kary Fox of the Washington County Emergency Management.
+"Please stay off the roadways.
+Stay out of those damaged areas.
+We're having a lot of difficulty getting in to do assessments to check on people, to see if they've got any injuries because of the traffic congestion."

 Law enforcement officers and residents surveyed the damage in one Barnsdall neighborhood as lightning flashed and heavy rain came down, local TV news footage showed.
-The tornado had ripped off the roof one house before spitting it back out onto the street.
-Osage County Sheriff Eddie Virden told KOTV there were no confirmed fatalities as of 11 p.m. local time.
+The tornado had ripped off the roof of one house before spitting it back out onto the street.

+At least 30 to 40 homes in the Barnsdall area were damaged, the Oklahoma Highway Patrol reported, and the state Department of Health reported a nursing home was damaged and patients were being evacuated.
+A natural gas leak and numerous road closings due to debris also were reported, according to Osage County Emergency Management.

-The station said cited Osage County Emergency Management as saying there were confirmed reports of numerous injuries and widespread damage.
+CBS Tulsa affiliate KOTV cited Osage County Emergency Management as saying there were confirmed reports of numerous injuries and widespread damage in Barnsdall.
 OCEM said many people were believed to be trapped in their homes and that downed power lines and concern about possible gas leaks were making it difficult to respond.
 County officials are working to clear the roads.

 Search and rescue efforts were underway at Osage Nation Reservation, authorities said.